 Conditionality – sanctions and the claimant commitment

 Although most claimants who face sanctions are Jobseekers claimants it is also possible to be sanctioned whilst claiming Employment and Support Allowance.
 Claimants in the Work Related Activity group can have their benefit sanctioned if they fail to make mandatory appointments.
 Ways that we can help include meeting with you and discussing the problems that you are having, attending Jobcentre appointments with you, making sure that you are given the opportunity to be heard and calling the DWP on your behalf.

 Discretionary Housing Payments and the Scottish Welfare Fund

 DHP and the SWF are administered by City of Edinburgh Council.
 DHPs are in place to mitigate the effect of the bedroom tax and to help with housing costs for those in need.
 The Scottish Welfare Fund administers payment of Crisis Grants and Community Care Grants.
 We can support you to seek proper advice on what you are entitled to, help make a claim and help with any payment problems by contacting CEC with you.

 We are members of The Disability Benefits Consortium – for more information visit their website

 The DBC are a national coalition of over 50 different charities and other organisations committed to working towards a fair benefits system.
 Through the DBC we can feed into any collaborations and lobbying campaigns at Westminster.

-Arlene sits on the steering group of the Scottish Campaign on Welfare Reform.
-Meetings are held monthly and service users can contact Arlene with anything that they want her to take to the meetings.
+We sit on the steering group of the Scottish Campaign on Welfare Reform.
+Meetings are held monthly and service users can contact us with anything that they want us to take to the meetings.